nadimkobeissi/appliedcryptography/slides/README.md

 ## Readiness status

 I'm still working on the slides.
-If the checkbox isn't checked, it means you shouldn't use them yet:
+If the checkbox isn't checked, it means you shouldn't use them yet.

+#### Part 1

 - [x] Part 1: Session 1
 - [x] Part 1: Session 2